 Match umpires should apply, authorize, and regulate the laws of the game.
-They supervise the line judge or service judges.
-Their governance extends over all badminton referees during formal competitions.
+They will supervise the service judge and line judges (details below).

-Badminton umpires have overall authority above all other ranking badminton officials.
-The umpire roles and responsibilities apply to the match played on his court.
-He should enforce all badminton rules and regulations on his court.
-That applies especially for calls relating to 'lets', game faults, and service faults.
+Umpire roles and responsibilities apply to the match being played on the court they are officiating.
+Thus, they should enforce all badminton rules and regulations on their particular court.
+These rulings apply to calls and umpire hand signals relating to 'LETS', game faults, and service faults.

 Umpiring responsibilities provide them with full authority in the application of any lawful sanctions during the particular match which they oversee.

-Officiating officials in badminton, and their functions, have several levels of jurisdiction.
-They all have control over the players and any spectators.
-They govern the regulations of the match, collectively.
+Officiating officials of badminton, and their functions, have several levels of jurisdiction.
+They would all have control over the players and spectators.
+They govern the regulations of a match 'collectively'.

-Umpiring assistants should include a line judge and a service judge.
+Umpiring assistants should include a service judge and several line judges.
 They will be responsible for calling service faults and line errors (in or out).

-There is great importance in the functional duties and roles played by line and service judges.
-But, the umpire in badminton can use his discretion and overrule calls or signals made by refereeing assistants.
+There is great importance in the functional duties and roles played by the service and line judges.
+But, the umpire in badminton can use discretion and overrule calls or signals made by refereeing assistants.

-The umpire announces the score to the players and audience after each point.
-The same applies as the scores change during the match.
+The umpire should announce the score to the players and to the audience after each point.
+The same duty would apply as the scores change throughout a match.

-As a rule, badminton umpiring equipment and clothing gets provided by the championship organizers.
-The umpire's duty is to record any incidents of misconduct committed by the players and report the infringements to the referee.
+Another function of the umpire is to record any incidents of misconduct committed by the players and to report infringements to the referee.

 The jurisdiction of umpires in badminton exists from the moment they enter the court.
-That means they have control even before the match starts.
-It continues until the game has finished - reporting to and acting under the authority of the referee.
+That means they have control even before a match starts.
+It would continue until the game has finished - reporting to and acting under the authority of the referee.

-Appointing particular line and service judges is another role and characteristic of the umpire.
-He can appoint a team of judges at his discretion - explaining how to officiate badminton on his court.
-He is also permitted to replace them after he has consulted with the tournament referee.
+Match umpires can appoint a team of judges at their discretion - explaining how to officiate badminton on his or her court.
+They also have authority to replace them (after consulting with the tournament referee).

 There are several functions for a line judge in badminton.
 They are responsible for monitoring the service, side lines, and baseline during a match.

-Players can appeal decisions made by line or service judges.
-If this happens, the umpire should provide a ruling on any protested calls.
-The outcome may result in upholding or overturning the original call.
+Players can appeal decisions made by service or line judges.
+If it happens, the umpire should provide a ruling on any protested calls.
+The outcome may result in them upholding or overturning the original call.

-Umpires in badminton should consult the tournament referee if they are unsure how to rule a particular appeal.
-Player appeals should get settled before the match resumes at the next serve.
+Umpires in badminton should consult the tournament referee if they are unsure how to rule any particular appeal.
+All player appeals should reach an amiable result before the match resumes at the next serve.